celiakwan/solana-blog/README.md

 # solana-blog
 An example of creating a Solana program to build a blog and create posts using Anchor.
-It demonstrates how PDAs are generated and how they work.
+It demonstrates how program derived addresses are generated and how they work.

 ### Version
 - [Solana Tool Suite](https://solana.com/): 1.8.12